Elbow Contracture Specialist

 - Joint infection

 When an elbow contracture is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is elbow contracture specialist who provides detailed examination and care for patients with elbow contracture in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is elbow contracture specialist who provides detailed examination and care for patients with elbow contracture in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Diagnosis of Elbow Contracture